anarcho-loneliness/x32-mute-matrix/README.md

 [![Windows status](https://ci.appveyor.com/api/projects/status/rgtswyiipcqe4t4p?svg=true)](https://ci.appveyor.com/project/Lange/x32-mute-matrix)
 [![Linux & OSX status](https://travis-ci.org/Lange/x32-mute-matrix.svg?branch=master)](https://travis-ci.org/Lange/x32-mute-matrix)

-> See and configure the mute status of all your X32's channels (on every mixbus) in one place.
+> See and configure the mute status of all your Behringer X32's channels (on every mixbus) in one place.

 ![screenshot](screenshot.png)

 ## Motivation
 Sometimes, as the operator of an audio mixer, you just really want to see (and configure) the mute status of every channel on every bus.
-This lets you do that.
+This program enables you to do this for your Behringer X32/M32 digital mixers.

 ## Features
 - Manage and monitor the mute status of all 32 main inputs and 8 aux inputs on the Main bus, all 16 mixbuses, and the mono bus.